Matang Community: Matangs in Jain Literature and History

 There are many stories about Matang Laymen in Jain literature.
 One of the famous stories is of Matangpati, who got the highest respect by King Shrenik.

-King Shrenik wanted to learn the art of disappearing from Matangpati, but was not getting it.
-Abhaykumar, the son of King Shrenik realized that his father was not getting Matangpati because Shrenik was sitting on the Royal Seat, while Matangpatiwas standing before him.
+Matangpati knew the art of disappearing.
+King Shrenik wanted to learn this art from Matangpati, and the latter tried to teach it to the King.
+But Shrenik was unable to get it.
+Abhaykumar, the son of King Shrenik realized that his father was not getting Matangpati because Shrenik was sitting on the Royal Seat, while Matangpati was standing before him.
 It was not a respect for a teacher.
 So Abhayakumar suggested his father to give proper respect to Matangpati.
 Accordingly, Matangpati sat on the seat and King Shrenik stood before him like a student.
+Doing so, King Shrenik easily learnt the art.

 - The Origin of Shiv and Shaivism